nijikokun/the-zen-approach/README.md

 ### Multiline

-Judgement call, the slowest known method is `[].join`.
-If you are building something that requires high performance (game engines, or code that will see high throughput) _do not_ use `[].join` (unless you are targeting IE7 and below).
-It's not bad, it's just not as performant as other methods.
-Unless, you are [appending to the dom](http://www.learningjquery.com/2009/03/43439-reasons-to-use-append-correctly/) and some [tests](http://jsperf.com/i-mjustsayin/2) to back this up.
+This section is dependant on what you are building.
+If you are building something that requires high performance (game engines, or code that will see high throughput) and do not manipulate the dom I would suggest you not use `[].join` unless you are targeting IE7 and below.
+It's not bad, it's just not as performant as other ways.

+If you are [appending to the dom](http://www.learningjquery.com/2009/03/43439-reasons-to-use-append-correctly/) `[].join` happens to be the most performant and here are some [tests](http://jsperf.com/i-mjustsayin/2) to back this up.

 The two fastest methods of multiline are one-line strings (no breaks), and in second using the `\` character (breaks), with `+` (concat) trailing slightly behind.
-[I'll let browser testing data back me up on this.](http://jsperf.com/ya-string-concat/10) (Note that this is done for JIT concurrently compiled code, not optimized code.)
+I'll let  [browser testing data](http://jsperf.com/ya-string-concat/10) back me up on this.
+(Note that this is done for JIT concurrently compiled code, not optimized code.)

 My personal preference is to use one line for performance (word-wrap exists people), and then `[].join` for non-performant things, like variables and such.
 Should the line require variables _and_ need to be performant I will use `+` concat notation.
+Unless I am doing DOM manipulation, in which case I use `[].join`.

 ```javascript
 var preferences = "This is a super long error that was thrown because of Batman.
 When you stop to think about how Batman had anything to do with this, you would get nowhere fast.";